shyamgj1900/tp/docs/UserGuide.md

 Kolinux provides a **single integrated platform** consisting of **5 core features**:

 1. `module` - Module Manager

-The module manager allows users to add, delete, and list the modules they are taking for the semester.
-Users are also able to view important information regarding a module, such as the description and workload requirements.
-In addition, users are also able to set a grade on the modules in their list for the purpose of CAP calculation using our in-built CAP calculator.

 2. `timetable` - Timetable

-This feature allows users to add and clear lessons from their timetable based on the modules added in the Module manager.
-It also provides users an aesthetic graphical representation of their timetable on CLI interface.

-3. `planner` - Events Planner
+3. `planner` - Event Planner

-The event planner works by allowing users to add, delete, and list any events happening on a specific date.
-This is for users to manage their schedules daily.
-This feature is also integrated with the timetable so that users will also be able to view their lessons on specific dates.

 4. `bus` - Route Finder

-The route finder helps users to find the buses from their start point to their destination.
-This feature allows users to get familiarised with the NUS internal shuttle bus route.

 5. `cap` - CAP Calculator

-The CAP calculator is an essential tool for many NUS students to keep track on their CAP and set desired grades for the current semester.
-This feature is integrated with the module manager so that users can calculate their CAP based on the grades set on the modules in the module manager.
+### Module Manager: `module`

+The module manager allows users to `store`, `delete`, and `list` the modules they are taking for the semester.
+Users are also able to `view` important information regarding a module, such as the description and workload requirements.
+In addition, users are able to set a `grade` on the modules in their list for the purpose of CAP calculation using our in-built CAP calculator.

-### Add modules to module list by code: `module store`
+#### Add modules to module list by code: `module store`

 Format: `module store MODULE_CODE `